natario1/CameraView/README.md

 # Features

-- Image and video capture seamlessly working with the same preview session.
-(TODO: remove this, use different sessions)
+- Seamless image and video capturing, even within the same session
 - System permission handling
 - Dynamic sizing behavior
   - Create a `CameraView` of any size (not just presets!)